TEACHING BRITISH VALUES

 Mutual respect is at the heart of our values.
 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.

 Tolerance of those of different Faiths and Beliefs

 We actively promote diversity through our celebrations of different faiths and cultures.
-Religious Education lessons and PSHE lessons reinforce messages of tolerance and respect for others.
+Religious Education lessons and PSHCE lessons reinforce messages of tolerance and respect for others.
 Members of different faiths and religions are encouraged to share their knowledge to enhance learning within classes and the school.
 The children visit places of worship that are important to different faiths.
 Throughout school life the children are encouraged to discuss differences between people such as their faith, ethnicity, disability, gender or sexuality.
 They also discuss differences in family life such as looked after children or young carers.

 British Traditions and Heritage

 We celebrate the role of Britain both historically and in the present.
 We want pupils to have knowledge of and be proud of their British heritage and the cultural and historical traditions that we are renowned for the world over.
-This involves celebrating Royal events, Remembrance Day, festivals such as Harvest, Christmas, Easter (alongside those from other cultures such as Eid, Diwali and Chinese New Year, for example).
+This involves celebrating Royal events, Remembrance Day, festivals such as Harvest, Christmas, Easter (alongside those from other cultures such as Eid, Diwali and Chinese New Year).
 We visit the local church three times a year to mark these celebrations.
-The children visit places of cultural significance such as Leeds Museum (Romans and Egyptians), Jorvik Centre (Vikings) Yorkshire Sculpture Park and Eden Camp (WW2).
+The children visit places of cultural significance such as Leeds Museum (Romans and Egyptians), Jorvik Centre (Vikings), Yorkshire Sculpture Park and Eden Camp (WW2).

 We work tirelessly to build a culture that will stand the test of time, where our pupils can become good, effective citizens.
 We teach our children to respect everyone regardless of any differences.
 The Investors in Pupils initiative ensures that this is firmly embedded into the ethos of our school.